|◄ AUGUST ►|

 ▲Monday, August 7

-Aug 7: The First Battle of the Naktong (Nakdong) Bulge begins as the North’s Korean Peoples Army (KPA) occupies most of Cloverleaf Hill and Obong-ni Ridge.
+Aug 7: Korean War: The First Battle of the Naktong (Nakdong) Bulge begins.
+The North’s Korean Peoples Army (KPA) moves in and occupies most of Cloverleaf Hill and Obong-ni Ridge.
 From these peaks, the North Koreans have a commanding view of the east-west supply road to Yongsan (Yeongsan) and Highway 13, an important north-south road that is essential for the movement of troops and supplies along the southwestern perimeter.
 American and North Korean forces will battle over these two peaks over the next ten days.

-Aug 7: In the far southwest corner of the Pusan Perimeter, between Chinju (Jinju) and Masan, American forces launch their first counter-attack of the war in an effort to recapture Chinju.
+Aug 7: Korean War: American forces attempt their first counterattack of the war.
+The attack, in the far southwest corner of the Pusan Perimeter between Chinju (Jinju) and Masan, is an effort to recapture Chinju.
 The 2d Battalion of the 35th U.S. Infantry Division leads the attack from the narrow passage known as the Notch.
 After five hours of heavy fighting, they reach their objective just a few miles short of Muchon-ni.
 At the same time, the Americans open two more lines of attack from the other side of Mount Sobuk-san (Seobuksan) at Chindong-ni (Jindong-ri).
 The first objective is to clear the KPA from the mountain, a task that proves impossible.
-Old mine shafts and tunnels on Sobuk-san’s western slopes provide ready-made underground bunkers, assembly points, supply depots and hideouts for the enemy.
+Old coal mine shafts and tunnels on Sobuk-san’s western slopes provide ready-made underground bunkers, assembly points, supply depots and hideouts for the enemy.
 It will remain the main assembly area for the KPA’s combat operations in this sector throughout the month of August.
 Clearing the mountain is made doubly difficult by the searing 112°F (44°C) heat.
 Fully half of U.S. casualties are due to heat exhaustion alone.
 The second objective is for the 5th Regimental Combat Team to press westward on the secondary road from Chindong-ni (Jingdong-myeon) to Munchon-ni.
-The 1st Provisional Marine Brigade — which had arrived at Pusan (Busan) just a few days earlier — is to follow the 5th Regimental Combat Team until it reaches a fork in the road to go south to Kosong (Goseong) and then move westward through Sachon (Sacheon) and then northward again to cut the KPA off at the rear.
+The 1st Provisional Marine Brigade — which had arrived at Pusan (Busan) just a few days earlier — is to follow the 5th Regimental Combat Team until it reaches a fork in the road, where the Marines are to turn south to Kosong (Goseong) and then move westward through Sachon (Sacheon) and then northward again to cut the KPA off at the rear.
 But the two units run headlong into a KPA ambush at Fox Hill, which overlooks the road junction just a couple of miles west of Chindong-ni.
-And as if that weren’t bad enough, they discover that the KPA has set up a roadblock just east of Chinding-ni, preventing supplies from coming in from Masan.
+And as if that weren’t bad enough, they discover that the KPA has set up a roadblock just east of Chindong-ni, blocking resupply from Masan.
 It will take three days of intense fighting before American forces drive the KPA off of Fox Hill and away from the roadblock to the rear, allowing the southern two attacks to resume.
 But while U.N. commanders are mainly worried about events unfolding between Chinju and Masan and at the Naktong Bulge, the KPA is quietly infiltrating into the rugged mountains far to the north, between Uisong (Uiseong) and Pohang.
 With no roads to speak of in this area, U.N. commanders are convinced that the area poses no significant danger of a KPA advance.

 ▲Tuesday, August 8